-This is an example of a multi-field primary key (fields in yellow are part of the PK).
+An example of a multi-field primary key is shown in yellow.
 With this key, a person can show up more than once, as long as that person has wages in a different year/quarter, or with a different employer (or both).
 In this example, person 011223344 has wages in two different quarters, as well as working for two different employers in the same quarter.
 Also, employer 000999994 is in the table twice, as two people work for that employer.